 We will continue to update the two-year Sampling Plan (PDF) as we learn more about each school’s testing status.

 This depends on the lead results from testing.
 For each fixture with lead results over 15 parts per billion (ppb):

 - Shut off the water to the fixture as soon as possible after receiving test results, and;

 - Ensure it remains inaccessible to students and staff until a plan is in place to shut it off permanently or remediation is in place.

-Per E2SHB 1139, schools with fixtures with lead results greater than 5 ppb must develop an action plan in consultation with DOH or a local health agency.
-This plan must describe mitigation measures since the lead results were received, include a schedule for remediation activities, and include post-remediation retesting to confirm remediation activities have reduced lead levels at the fixtures below 5 ppb.
+Per Chapter 43.70.830 RCW (PDF) and Chapter 28A.210.410 RCW (PDF), schools with lead results greater than 5 ppb must develop an action plan in consultation with DOH or their local health jurisdiction.
+This plan must describe mitigation measures since the lead results were received, include a schedule for remediation activities, and include a plan for post-remediation sampling and testing to confirm remediation activities have reduced lead concentrations at drinking water outlets to 5 or fewer ppb.